 Your body needs energy to fight the disease.
-Chemotherapy, radiation and other treatments take a toll on your body, too.
-As a result, you may be losing weight – and in this case, that’s not a good thing.
+Chemotherapy, radiation and other cancer treatments take a toll on your body, too.
+As a result, you may lose weight – and in this case, that’s not a good thing.

-“When you have tissue damage, whether it’s from the cancer or the treatment, your body wants to restore itself.
-If you’re not eating right, the body will start to use up its store of protein and calories to get what it needs,” said Patti Bomkamp, clinical dietitian for OSF HealthCare.
+“When you have tissue damage, whether it’s from the cancer or the treatment, your body works hard to restore itself.
+It uses the nutrients from your food, particularly protein, for this.
+If you’re not eating enough, your body will use up energy and protein.
+Then you will notice you feel more tired and your muscles start to feel weaker.
+This can put you at risk for malnutrition,” said Katrina Sommer, clinical dietitian for OSF HealthCare.

-“You will chew up a lot of calories and proteins during treatment, so you need to maintain them.”
+“Since you use up a lot of calories and protein during treatment, you need to eat to support this.”

 The best diet for you will depend on a number of factors.
 Those include the location of the cancer you’re fighting, your treatments and the side effects you experience.